 Does the care label say the garment is dry cleanable?
 Was it dry cleaned in Perc, HydroCarbon or another solvent?
 Some of the current dye fading problems are occuring more in HydroCarbon than other solvents and can often be corrected when cleaned in Perc if the garment is safe to clean in Perc.

-What's the closest you've come to "losing it" on someone you were helping?That is a difficult problem.
+When do your policies allow you to hang up on a rude caller?That is a difficult problem.
 As the previous owner of a drycleaner, I would have to say that the customer is USUALLY right.
 In this case, I would try to get the garment cleaned up with the grease marks removed for you.
 The downside of this is that the garment may be very difficult to clean, with some risks involved, depending on the skill of the cleaner and construction of the garment.
 Hopefully, you have a professional dry cleaner that you are working with, that will be reasonable to work with.

 When it comes to laundering shirts, it is a great idea to point this type of problem out to the counter person that is taking the garments in to be cleaned.
 Even though there may be tape on the garment, laundered shirts are done in large volume and often the stain removal process is done after the shirts have been laundered the first time.